organicmaps/organicmaps/api/android/README.md

 * Show one or more points on offline map of [MapsWithMe Application][linkMwm]
 * Come back to the client application after selecting specific point on the map, by sending [PendingIntent][linkPIntent] with point data when user asks for more information by pressing "More Info" button in MapsWithMe Application
+* Map screen brending : your application's icon and name (or custom title) will be placed at the top.

-Thus, you can provide two way communication between your appication and MapsWithMe, using MapsWithMe to show points of interest (POI) and providing more information in your app.
+Thus, you can provide **two way communication between your appication and MapsWithMe**, using MapsWithMe to show points of interest (POI) and providing more information in your app.

-Please refer to [sample application][linkSample] for demo.
+Please refer to [sample application][linkSampleSource] for demo.

 ## Prerequisites

 It is supposed that you are familiar with Android Development, and you have Android SDK and Eclipse (or another IDE of your choice) installed.
 You should be familiar with concept of [Intents][linkIntents], [library projects][linkLibProj], and [PendingIntents][linkPIntent] (recommended) as well.
 Your application must target at least *android sdk version 7*.

 ## Integration
 First step is to clone [repository][linkRepo] or download it as an archive.

 When your are done you find two folders: *lib* and *sample-app-capitals*.
 First one is a library project that you should add to your project.
-You don't need any additional permissions in your AndroidManifest.xml to use API library, so you can write real code straight away.
+You don't need any additional permissions in your AndroidManifest.xml to use API library, so you can write real code straight away, calling for different `MapsWithMeApi` methods (more details below).

 ##Classes Overview and HOW TO
 Core classes you will work with are: